SonarSource/sonar-ui-common/README.md

 1. Checkout the project
 2. `npm install` or `npm ci` inside it
 3. If you are working both on the lib and SonarQube or SonarCloud, you need to link it to ease your workflow :
-   3.1 build `sonar-ui-common` with : `npm run build` 3.2 then from inside the `build/dist` folder of `sonar-ui-common` do: `yarn link` (might require sudo access) 3.3 inside SQ/SC folder do: `yarn link sonar-ui-common` 3.4 now you current build of `sonar-ui-common` will be available locally in SQ/SC, if you change things in `sonar-ui-common` you'll need to rebuild it to see it in SQ/SC
+   1. Build `sonar-ui-common` with : `npm run build`
+   2. Then from inside the `build/dist` folder of `sonar-ui-common` do: `yarn link` (might require sudo access)
+   3. Inside SQ/SC folder do: `yarn link sonar-ui-common`
+   4. Now you current build of `sonar-ui-common` will be available locally in SQ/SC, if you change things in `sonar-ui-common` you'll need to rebuild it to see it in SQ/SC
 4. Before pushing do a `npm run validate` to check that everything is allright

 ## Publish new version